Skip to main

 Precious stones and precious metals have high commercial value and are portable.
 They are easy to convert to cash.
 Dealing in precious stones and precious metals is thus a convenient means for criminals (including terrorists) to launder their illicit funds.

-There is a requirement for regulated dealers as defined under the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 (PSPM Act) and pawnbrokers under the Pawnbrokers Act 2015 to report cash transactions.
+There is a requirement for regulated dealers as defined under the Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Act 2019 (PSPM Act) and pawnbrokers under the Pawnbrokers Act 2015 to report cash transactions.
 This is to facilitate the detection, investigation and prosecution of money laundering, terrorism financing and other serious crimes.

 The cash transaction reporting regime is aligned with the international standards set by the Financial Action Task Force (FATF) to combat money laundering and the financing of terrorism and proliferation of weapons capable of causing mass destruction.